fmay/ziggyusaurus/docs/etl/etl-features.md

 ![edge inspect data](/img/etl-intro/intro-edge-inspect-data.png)

-### Edge Validation and Mapping
+### Edge Validation, Transformation and Mapping

-You can validate and map data on edges.
+You can [validate, transform and map](user-guide/Structures-and-mapping.md) data on edges.
 This is useful for ensuring data quality and transforming data as it flows through your Flow.

 ![edge validate map](/img/etl-intro/intro-edge-validate-map.png)